 I married a man who was taught by his parents all they knew.
 Their experiences became his to learn from and bring forward into the lives of our children.

 Together we raised our three children, handing down the lessons we were taught by our parents.

 Then we got divorced.
 The divorce changed my perspective of what I thought I knew and had been taught; what I thought love was; what I thought about integrity; who I think I am, who I was.
 Divorce taught me about fear.
 It taught me things I didn’t know about trust.
 I learned that life doesn’t travel on the path we choose.
 Life has it’s own journey and we are only along for the ride.

 As time moves forward, I age and grow into this journey.
-My resilience has taught me what I thought was “right” was only my right.
+My resilience has taught me what I thought was “right” was only my idea of right.
 I’ve learned that right is relative to the person whose right is being discussed.
 My beliefs, as taught to me by my parents, were only that.
 Beliefs; something I choose to believe over and over until it becomes my real.

 My changing journey forced me to choose between struggling and trying to control the path I thought I was on and hold my learned beliefs as truth.
 Or, I could choose to follow the path life laid in front of me, choosing instead to question my beliefs, broaden my perspectives and live a life more open to all the possibilities it presents.
 I learned to stop judging life and others based on what I believed to be true.
 Not judging life, but accepting it’s unfolding allowed me new opportunities and the courage to step out of my perceived safety net into a world I had never experienced.

 This blog is the lessons I learned from the mistakes I’ve made in my 55+ years on earth.
 Without these mistakes and the lessons they taught, I could not have grown and instead would be stagnant, holding on to beliefs that no longer serve me.

 I raised my children to the best of my ability.
 I have no regrets.
 I do, however, wish I had taught them broader points of view.

 This blog is here to do just that…